-ASQ.
-Inspection of the CIs of the ASQ by age, for older children (4.5 years of age) in the Frisk et al., 2009 study72 compared with children 2 to 3 years of age in two other studies ^{73,74} suggests that there were few differences in sensitivity as a function of age.
-However, as the CIs indicate, the specificity is higher for the Spanish ASQ for younger children; the median specificity for detecting the absence of speech and language delays or disorders in the children 2 to 3 years of age was 94 percent compared with the median specificity of 74 percent for children 4.5 years of age.
-Moreover, the positive LRs indicated at least a moderate increase in the likelihood of a language delay relative to children who screened negative in the studies with the children 2 to 3 years of age, with only a small increase in the likelihood of disease for the older children.
+Ages and Stages Questionnaire.
+Comparison of the CIs of the ASQ in older children (age 4.5 years) in the Frisk et al study72 with those in children ages 2 to 3 years in two other studies^{73,74} suggests that there are few differences in sensitivity as a function of age.
+However, as the CIs indicate, specificity is higher for the Spanish ASQ in younger children: the median specificity for detecting the absence of speech and language delays or disorders in children ages 2 to 3 years was 94 percent compared with 74 percent in children age 4.5 years.
+Moreover, the positive LRs indicate at least a moderate increase in the likelihood of a language delay relative to children ages 2 to 3 years who screened negative, with only a small increase in the likelihood of delays for older children.
 The negative LRs were small and equivalent for both younger and older samples.

-CDI.
-Four of the five studies (5 articles)74-78 that examined the accuracy of the toddler version of the CDI included children who were 18 to 36 months of age.
-One study73 used the preschool version with children 36 to 62 months of age.
-Comparison of the accuracy of the toddler version with the preschool version indicates they were fairly comparable.
-The median of the sensitivity of the toddler version is 84 percent compared with 82 percent for the preschool version; the median specificity is 87 percent for the toddler version versus 81 percent for the preschool version.
-However, as the sensitivity graphs show, sensitivity in one study78 of toddlers was lower than all the others.
+MacArthur-Bates Communication Development Inventory.
+Four of the five studies (five articles)74-78 that examined the accuracy of the toddler version of the CDI included children ages 18 to 36 months.
+One study73 used the preschool version with children ages 36 to 62 months.
+Comparison of the accuracy of the toddler version with the preschool version indicates that they are fairly comparable.
+The median sensitivity of the toddler version was 84 percent compared with 82 percent for the preschool version; the median specificity was 87 percent for the toddler version versus 81 percent for the preschool version.
+However, as Figures 3a and 3b show, sensitivity was lower in one study78 of toddlers than in all the others.

-ITC.
-The one study of the ITC88 included separate accuracy statistics for children in two age groups; younger toddlers (12 to17 months of age) and older toddlers (18 to 24 months of age).
-Accuracy results were similar as is shown in the CI graphs.
-Sensitivity for the younger toddlers was 89 percent, and it was 86 percent for the older toddlers.
-Specificity was 74 percent for the younger toddlers, and 77 percent for the older toddlers.
-In both samples, negative LRs indicate a moderate decrease in the likelihood of language delay in those who passed the screener.
+Infant-Toddler Checklist.
+The one study of the ITC88 included separate accuracy statistics for children in two age groups: younger toddlers (ages 12 to 17 months) and older toddlers (ages 18 to 24 months).
+Accuracy results were similar, as shown in Figures 3 and 3b.
+Sensitivity was 89 percent for younger toddlers and 86 percent for older toddlers.
+Specificity was 74 percent for younger toddlers and 77 percent for older toddlers.
+In both samples, negative LRs indicate a moderate decrease in the likelihood of language delay in those children who tested negative.